GrantStenger/ai-for-adversarial-games/connect-4/README.md

     * Allen solved in in this book: http://blog.gamesolver.org/data/expert_play_in_connect_4.html
     * At the time, a brute force solution was not possible.
 They solved it with a combinatorial solution with a knowledge database
   * John Tromp was the first to solve the game with a proper brute force solution in 1995.
 He's solved a bunch of board possibilities here: https://tromp.github.io/c4/c4.html

+### Questions
+* When two random players are playing, how much more likely is player1 going to win?
+How does this change as the size of the board changes?
+What is the proper function?
+* How likely is a tie with random players?
+How does this change as the board size changes?
+What is the true mathematical function underlying this?
+* What is the average number of moves until a win given a certain board size given random players?
+What is the distribution?
+How does the distribution change with board size?